Free Settler or Felon

 The Convicts

-Convicts transported on the Minstrel came from counties in England, Scotland and Wales - Middlesex, Gloucester, Durham, Kent, Chester, London, Bedford, Lancaster, Warwick, Derby, Cumberland, Devon, Wiltshire, Surrey, Somerset, Gloucester, York, Bristol, Devon, Northumberland, Lincoln, Hereford, Wiltshire, Stafford, Brecon, Carmarthen, Glamorgan, Monmouth, Ayr, Aberdeen, Inveraray, Perth, Dumfries, Glasgow and Edinburgh.
+Convicts transported on this ship came from counties in England, Scotland and Wales - Middlesex, Gloucester, Durham, Kent, Chester, London, Bedford, Lancaster, Warwick, Derby, Cumberland, Devon, Wiltshire, Surrey, Somerset, Gloucester, York, Bristol, Devon, Northumberland, Lincoln, Hereford, Wiltshire, Stafford, Brecon, Carmarthen, Glamorgan, Monmouth, Ayr, Aberdeen, Inveraray, Perth, Dumfries, Glasgow and Edinburgh.

 Most were held in county gaols and then prison hulks before being transported.